nmeskovski/hidden-scars-netherlands/README.md

 # Hidden Scars: An Analysis of Gender Health Inequalities in the Netherlands

 > **BSc Applied Economics** · Corvinus University of Budapest · 2024
-> **Course:** Project 1 Research · **Instructor:** Kovács Emese
+> **Course:** Project Portfolio Research (1) · **Instructor:** Kovács Emese

 ---

 ## Abstract

 This paper investigates gender-based health disparities in the Netherlands using data from the 2013 EU-SILC (Statistics on Income and Living Conditions) survey.
 Despite the Netherlands' high healthcare standards, significant health outcome disparities persist across gender lines.
-Using ordinal logistic regression on a cleaned sample of **1,521 working individuals**, the study finds that **gender is the only statistically significant predictor** of self-reported health status — women are 6.1% less likely to report 'very good' health and more likely to report worse health across all categories compared to men.
+Using ordinal logistic regression on a cleaned sample of **1,521 working individuals**, the study finds that in the built model **gender is the only statistically significant predictor**  of self-reported health status  — women are 6.1% less likely to report 'very good' health and more likely to report worse health across all categories compared to men.

 ---